MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-how-to-add-an-event-source-eventhub.md

 ---
-title: How to add an Event Hub event source to Azure Time Series Insights | Microsoft Docs
+title: Add an Event Hubs event source to Azure Time Series Insights | Microsoft Docs
-description: This article describes how to add an event source that is connected to an Event Hub to your Time Series Insights environment. ms.service: time-series-insights
+description: This article describes how to add an event source that's connected to Azure Event Hubs to your Time Series Insights environment. ms.service: time-series-insights
 services: time-series-insights
 author: ashannon7